 Usually on this day, military parades and many solemn, memorable and recreational events are held in large cities.

-In Rome, along the Avenue of the Imperial Forums from the Colosseum to the foot of the Capitol, festive columns pass, which include representatives of all military branches.
-Eurofighter fighter jets fly over the sky over the center of Rome, spraying the colors of the national flag of Italy in the air.
+In Rome, along the prospectus of the Imperial Forums from the Coliseum to the foot of the Capitol, festive columns are held, which include representatives of all military branches.
+At the Altar of the Fatherland in the center of the capital, celebrations are held with the participation of the country's top leadership and laying flowers at the grave of the Unknown Soldier.
+Air Force fighters fly over the center of Rome, spraying the colors of the national flag of Italy in the air.